cchauve/plASgraph2/README.md

 **TO DO.** Describe options to the classificatio sript if any.

-**TO DO**.
-Uniformize the CSV formats to have all files with a header line and the same field names.
+**TO DO* Uniformize the CSV formats to have all files with a header line and the same field names.

 ## Citation
 Janik Sielemann, Katharina Sielemann, Broňa Brejová, Tomas Vinar, Cedric Chauve; "plASgraph: Using Graph Neural Networks to Detect Plasmid Contigs from an Assembly Graph", in preparation, 2023.